dalinel/publishSubscribe/README.md

 Lower case and upper case char are stored in the same circular buffer in the mediator.
 There is one circular buffer per subscriber.

+A log is available in the file LOGFILE.log